UPPMAX/HPC-python/docs/parallel.rst

 Although we are distributing the work on 4 threads, the execution time is longer than in the serial code.
 This is due to the GIL mentioned above.

 Distributed
 -----------

+In the distributed parallelization scheme the workers (processes) can share some common memory but they can also exchange information by sending and receiving messages for instance.

    .. admonition:: ``integration2d_multiprocessing.py``
       :class: dropdown